Horch: Initial cars

 The company initially began producing 5 hp and 10 hp twin-cylinder engine automobiles near Cologne in 1901.

 The first Horch had a 4.5 hp engine, with an alloy crankcase, a unique achievement in those days.
 It had an open-body design, with lighting provided by lanterns containing candles.
 In contrast with the powerful cars of later years, the first Horch could barely reach a top speed of 32 km/h.
 It was significant at that time because it used a friction clutch, and had a drive shaft providing power to the wheels.

 The firm soon encountered financial difficulty, and Horch sought new partners.

 In March 1902, August Horch produced a 20 hp four-cylinder car with a shaft drive in Reichenbach in Vogtland.
 Horch cars were considered more advanced to those being built by Mercedes or Benz (who were then separate manufacturers).

-By 1903, Horch built a car with a four-cylinder engine.
+By 1903, Horch had built a car with a four-cylinder engine.
 In March of the following year, he introduced his new car at the Frankfurt Fair.

 In 1904, August Horch developed the first six-cylinder engine, which appeared in 1907.
 In 1906 a Horch automobile driven by Dr. Rudolf Stöss from Zwickau won the Herkomer Competition (equivalent to a 'brand-name' world championship at the time).
 In the 1920s, Moritz Stauss, a cosmopolitan Berliner, was the principal stockholder of the Horch company.
 He succeeded in making the Horch brand highly desirable by introducing art into the firm's advertising.
 He recognized that only a brand emphasising Horch's unique characteristics would be successful.

 In 1923, Paul Daimler (a Stauss associate) worked for Horch as the chief engineer for 8-cylinder engines.
 Horch vehicles were subsequently the first to introduce 8-cylinder engines in series production.

 Audi connection

-In 1909, the supervisory board (the German equivalent of the Board of Directors) of the corporation forced out Horch.
-Horch went on to found Audi as Audiwerke GmbH, which became effective on 25 April 1910.
+In 1909, the supervisory board (the German equivalent of the board of directors) of the corporation forced out Horch.
+Horch went on to found Audi as Audiwerke GmbH, which became effective on April 25, 1910.
 The name was a solution to the legal dispute with his old company over use of the Horch brand and a clever play of words ("audi" is the literal Latin translation of the Old German "horch", meaning the imperative "Listen!").

 In 1928, the company was acquired by Jørgen Skafte Rasmussen, owner of DKW (from the German Dampfkraftwagen, or steam engine vehicle) who had bought the remains of the US automobile manufacturer Rickenbacker in the same year.
 The Rickenbacker purchase included their manufacturing equipment for eight-cylinder engines.